Home » Blog » How Long Is the Boat Ride from Ecuador to Galapagos?

 Ferries in the Galapagos

-• Schedule: Morning departures at 7:00 AM (or 6:00 AM in Isabela); Afternoon departures at 3:00 PM
+• Schedule: Morning departures at 7:00 AM (or 6:00 AM in Isabela); afternoon departures at 3:00 PM

 • Complete schedule information: Galapagos Ferry Schedules